 Maybe you use the phrase “going in circles” to describe how you feel when you can’t find your keys or you’re juggling too many tasks at once.
 But this puzzle will have you going in circles to focus and sharpen your mind.

 Word games like this can help you exercise the main parts of the brain that handle language and speech tasks.
 These areas are also commonly affected by dementia and help you to:

 - Articulate concepts

 - Process written and spoken language

 But that’s not all: when you play word games like this one, you’re actually exercising your entire brain.
 That’s right: scientists have found that your brain essentially contains a giant “dictionary” with pockets of words that are stored in different areas.
 In fact, distinct parts of the brain “light up” depending on which word you’re thinking about or using at the moment.

 Scientists have even been able to create an “atlas” that shows where different words are stored across the brain.
 So, while you’re working on this brain teaser, you never know which parts of your brain may get involved.
 (That depends on which words you find here.)

-In this brain teaser, you’ll have to insert two different letters into each circle to create two different eight-letter words.
+In this brain teaser, you’ll have to think about two different letters you’d insert into each circle to create two different eight-letter words.
 It’s challenging because you have to figure out whether the word goes clockwise or counterclockwise — it could be either way.